 Chainsaws and other sharp cutting equipment are the tools of the trade for many forestry workers.
 But if tools are improperly designed or manufactured, or if proper safety equipment or training isn’t provided, workers can suffer serious injuries that can lead to severe blood loss, amputation of limbs, and even death.

 Forestry crews can cut down hundreds of trees in a single day.
 When supervisors and other crew members fail to follow safety protocols, trees may fall directly in the path of workers, causing life-threatening injuries and possibly death.

-No matter what type of forestry injury you or your loved one suffered, you can count on Fields Law to be there for you every step of the way.
+No matter what type of forestry injury you or your loved one suffered, you can count on our Minnesota workers’ compensation law firm to be there for you every step of the way.
 Everything you discuss with us is private and confidential, so your employer doesn’t have to know you contacted us.
 Give us a call 24/7 – we’re here to help.